ericlindsey/automate-gmtsar/README.md

 Run the command 'setup_gmtsar_app.sh' to add the $GMTSAR_APP environment variable to your shell.
 This will print out an export command you can put in your .zshrc or .bashrc to include this variable automatically.

-**Processing Sentinel InSAR data -- GMTSAR\_app workflow**
+**Processing Sentinel InSAR data -- GMTSAR_app workflow**

 Summary of steps

-1. Download data for a chosen track using sentinel\_query\_download.py
+1. a.
+Download data for a chosen track using sentinel_query_download.py

-2. Download a DEM (from <http://topex.ucsd.edu/gmtsar/demgen/>)
+   b.
+Download a DEM (from <http://topex.ucsd.edu/gmtsar/demgen/>)

-3. Combine the frames to fit your desired latitude bounds using cat\_s1.py
+2. Combine the frames to fit your desired latitude bounds using cat_s1.py

-4. Set up your processing directory with the DEM and links to the raw data using setup\_tops.sh
+3. Set up your processing directory with the DEM and links to the raw data using setup_tops.sh

-5. Run gmtsar\_app.py on a single node with endstage = 3 to generate SLCs and radar geometry
+4. Generate SLCs and radar geometry with gmtsar_app.py, startstage = 1, endstage = 3

-6. Run gmtsar\_app.py on several nodes with startstage = 4 and endstage = 4 without unwrapping
+5. Generate interferograms with gmtsar_app.py, startstage = 4, endstage = 4

-7. QC and modify the interferogram list as needed -- remove badly correlated ones and add any missing connections.
-Decide on processing parameters, correlation masking method.
-Re-run step 5 as needed.
+6. QC and modify the parameters as needed.

-8. Run gmtsar\_app stage 4 with proc\_stage = 3 and with unwrapping

-9. QC the final interferograms, re-do steps as needed

-Note, steps 5-8 may be combined as a single step if you trust the unwrapping process.
+7. Generate timeseries with run_sbas.csh.

-**1. Searching for and downloading data using 'sentinel\_query\_download.py'**
+**1. a.
+Searching for and downloading data using 'sentinel\_query\_download.py'**

 Get this script from the separate repository at: (<https://github.com/ericlindsey/sentinel_query_download>).